-Computers synchronize in one of the following modes:
+Machines synchronize in one of the following modes:

-- Symmetric active/passive mode: This is intended for synchronization among a set of low-stratum NTP time servers to enable the servers to operate as mutual backups for each other.
-If one of the systems in the group loses its access to time servers or ceases to run, other servers in the group can take over.
-In this mode of operation, a host announces its willingness to synchronize and be synchronized by the peer.
+- symmetric active mode: a host sends periodic messages regardless of the reachability state or stratum of its peer - symmetric passive: this mode is created when a system receives a message from a peer operating in symmetric active mode and persists as long as the peer is reachable and operating at a stratum less than or equal to the host.
+This is a mode where the host announces its willingness to synchronize and be synchronized by the peer.
 This mode offers the highest accuracy and is intended for use by master servers.
 A pair of servers exchanges messages with each other containing timing information.
 Timing data are retained to improve accuracy in synchronization over time.

-Procedure call mode: This is the most common mode of operation and is similar to Cristian's algorithm.
-A client announces its willingness to by synchronized by the server, but not to synchronize the server.
+- procedure call mode: similar to Cristian's algorithm; a client announces its willingness to by synchronized by the server, but not to synchronize the server. - multicast mode: intended for high speed LANs; relatively low accuracy but fine for many applications.